platformsh/platformsh-docs/overview/README.md

-This section will give you detailed technical information about how Platform.sh operates, how to configure every aspect of it, use multiple applications in the same project, configure and use search engines and caches or integrate with external services such as Github, Bitbucket or Blackfire.
+This section will give you detailed technical information about how Platform.sh operates, how to configure every aspect of it, use multiple applications in the same project, configure and use search engines and caches or integrate with external services such as GitHub, Bitbucket or Blackfire.